porrasmelieza-create/marketing-data-analytics/README.md

 This repository showcases my projects and experience in data analysis, marketing analytics, and customer insights.
 With a background in Applied Mathematics and experience in social media and creative work, I am interested in using data to understand customer behavior, evaluate marketing performance, and support data-driven business decisions.

-End-to-end analytics projects covering data cleaning, SQL analysis, data modeling, and Power BI dashboarding.
-Both projects below are built from the same source dataset and share one cleaning pipeline and one Power BI file — see shared-data-pipeline/ for the common groundwork behind both.
+Below are end-to-end analytics projects covering data cleaning, SQL analysis, data modeling, and Power BI dashboarding.
+Both projects are built from the same source dataset and share one cleaning pipeline and one Power BI file — [`shared-data-pipeline/`](./shared-data-pipeline) for the common groundwork behind both.

 ## 🗁 Featured Projects
 | # | Project | Description | Tools |